Magnesium sulfate: Construction

-Magnesium sulfate is used to prepare specific cements by the reaction between magnesium oxide and magnesium sulfate solution, which are of good binding ability and more resistance than Portland cement.
-This cement is mainly adopted in the production of lightweight insulation panels.
-Weakness in water resistance limits its usage.
+Magnesium sulfate is used to prepare specific cements by the reaction between magnesium oxide and magnesium sulfate solution.
+This cement is mainly used in the production of lightweight insulation panels, although its poor water resistance limits its usage.

 Magnesium (or sodium) sulfate is also used for testing aggregates for soundness in accordance with ASTM C88 standard, when there are no service records of the material exposed to actual weathering conditions.
 The test is accomplished by repeated immersion in saturated solutions followed by oven drying to dehydrate the salt precipitated in permeable pore spaces.
 The internal expansive force, derived from the rehydration of the salt upon re-immersion, simulates the expansion of water on freezing.

 Magnesium sulfate is also used to test the resistance of concrete to external sulfate attack (ESA).

 Aquaria

 Magnesium sulfate heptahydrate is also used to maintain the magnesium concentration in marine aquaria which contain large amounts of stony corals, as it is slowly depleted in their calcification process.
-In a magnesium-deficient marine aquarium, calcium and alkalinity concentrations are very difficult to control because not enough magnesium is present to stabilize these ions in the saltwater and prevent their spontaneous precipitation into calcium carbonate.
+In a magnesium-deficient marine aquarium, calcium and alkalinity concentrations are difficult to control because not enough magnesium is present to stabilize these ions in the saltwater and prevent their spontaneous precipitation into calcium carbonate.

 Double salts

 Double salts containing magnesium sulfate exist.
 There are several known as sodium magnesium sulfates and potassium magnesium sulfates.
-A mixed copper-magnesium sulfate heptahydrate (Mg,Cu)SO4*7H2O was recently found to occur in mine tailings and has been given the mineral name alpersite.
+A mixed copper-magnesium sulfate heptahydrate (Mg,Cu)SO4*7H2O was found to occur in mine tailings and was given the mineral name alpersite.

-Research

-Research on topical magnesium (for example epsom salt baths) is very limited.
-The Epsom Salt Council recommends bathing 2 or 3 times/ week, using 500-600g Epsom salts each time.